Dame Fiona Reynolds

 Master; Member of the College Council

-Dame Fiona Reynolds DBE became Master of Emmanuel in 2012.
+Dame Fiona Reynolds DBE became Master of Emmanuel College, Cambridge in 2012.
 She came to the College from the National Trust, of which she has been Director-General since 2001.
-Her appointment there ceases at the end of 2012.
+Her appointment there ceased at the end of 2012.
 Before her position with the Trust, she was Director of the Women’s Unit in the Cabinet Office and was previously Director of the Council for the Protection of Rural England (now Campaign to Protect Rural England) and Secretary to the Council for National Parks.

 Fiona was appointed CBE for services to the environment and conservation in 1998.
 She is married with three daughters and the family home is near Cirencester.
 Fiona was appointed DBE in 2008.

 At a Glance: